 First Sergeant Charles Aguilar is a U.S. Marine who has spent more than two decades mentoring, motivating, and inspiring young service members.
 First Sergeant Charles Aguilar served as an Infantry Unit Leader and Senior Enlisted Advisor.
 There he provides educated and experienced information on subjects that directly affect the mission, service members, and their families.

 During his career, his military occupation specialty has always placed him in an instructor position.
 The Marine Corps’ unique camaraderie mentality has allowed him to assist junior Marines with achieving personal and professional goals.
 He has had the luxury of providing life skills that many take for granted.
 Life skills such as integrity, fairness, and character.
 He has served in every infantry rifle company position.
 There, he has had the opportunity to oversee humanitarian operations, served in a security detachment in Central America, performed unilateral training in Asia and Southern Europe, trained military soldiers in South America, and has conducted combat operations in Iraq and Afghanistan.
-Charles Aguilar has also had the exclusive opportunity to serve as a career counselor (Marine Recruiter) in Des Moines, Iowa, and as the Chief of Security (Detachment Commander) in San Jose, Costa Rica, and Kuwait City, Kuwait.
-There he was able to make an impact on several different host nations, serving as a Liaison for the Warriors Helping Warriors program, a Boy Scout Aide in Costa Rica, and an assistant youth baseball coach for the International Team of Kuwait.
+Charles Aguilar has also had the exclusive opportunity to serve as a career counselor in Des Moines, Iowa, and as the Chief of Security for the U.S. Embassy in San Jose, Costa Rica, and Kuwait City, Kuwait.
+There he was also able to make an impact on several different host nations, serving as a Liaison for the Warriors Helping Warriors program, a Boy Scout Aide in Costa Rica, and an assistant youth baseball coach for the International Team of Kuwait.